apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

 Phillies$RankSeason = NULL
 Phillies$Playoffs = NULL
 ```
 Since this dataset only went to 2012, I needed to add some additional years.
-I started by pulling the data I needed from Baseball Reference, creating a dataset, and then adding them to the existing dataframe:
+I started by pulling the data I needed from Baseball- Reference, creating a dataset, and then adding them to the existing dataframe:
 ```
 total = read.csv("Phillies.csv")
 recent = subset(total, Year > 2012)